Jacobatitebi/Agile-Final-Project/README.md

 # Agile-Final-Project
-This repository contains the lab for agile for project
+This repository contains the lab for agile final project